Remember those alien looking marks you’d see around town?

 The idea was to print that sheet with the QR code off, hang it up where people are waiting for their drinks so they could either punch in the site or scan the QR code if they have the app on their phone.

 In case you’re wondering, the verdict is still out on whether it’s helped yet, though I’m confident it will.
-It hasn’t been long since I finished the project for them and I’m not sure if the QR code has even been put up yet.
+It hasn’t been long since they wrapped up the project and I’m not sure if the QR code has even been put up yet.
 I do know that since then, the location has gotten one new review!
 Yow.

 Admittedly, one of the pitfalls of this is that you could be inviting detractors—customers who will rate your business poorly—to review your business.
 That’s why at WebPunch, we gather internal, private information about a customer's experience to find those detractors and then turn them into promoters before requesting a public review from them.